DV Annotate

 dV-Annotate Windows Utility

 It is a GUI utility to help people using Windows archive game logs, saved games, screenshots, and also timestamps of events for bug reports.
-I wrote it in powershell but no knowledge of powershell or command lines is needed to run it.
+I wrote it in PowerShell but no knowledge of PowerShell or command lines is needed to run it.

 The reason for a script like this is that it can be rather difficult to keep track of when different things happen during gameplay that might be relevant for debugging, and the more timestamps and descriptive info the developer can get, the less time they have to spend looking for stuff.
 So this can save a lot of developer time and also make it more possible to discover more issues, etc.